project-sora/sora-editor-docs/docs/guide/editor-overview.md

 ## Highlights of Our Editor
 ### **Full-Featured**
-SoraEditor has implemented most features of modern IDEs.
+Sora Editor has implemented most features of modern IDEs.
 We provide not only fundamental stuff, but also forefront functionaliy.

 Features implemented up to now:
   - Incremental Syntax-highlight